Late COAS: Nigerian Air Force conducts safety audit of platforms - New Telegraph

 Worried by the recurrence of air crashes involving its platforms, the Nigerian Air Force (NAF), has “constituted a Committee of serving and retired senior officers to conduct a safety audit of all (its) operational and engineering units”.

-The development comes few days after a NAF aircraft conveying a former Chief of Army Staff (COAS), Lt-Gen. Ibrahim Attahiru, and 10 other senior officers, crashed in Kaduna, killing all officers.

-Director of Public Relations and Information (DOPRI), Air Commodore Edward Gabkwet, disclosed this in a statement, Tuesday.
+The development comes three days after a NAF aircraft conveying former Chief of Army Staff (COAS), Lt-Gen. Ibrahim Attahiru, and 10 other senior officers, crashed in Kaduna, killing all on board.
+Director of Public Relations and Information (DOPRI), Air Commodore Edward Gabkwet, disclosed this in a statement, yesterday.